 This manual will be helpful for new bowlers and has tips that even many of your veterans may find useful.Instructional Manual For Blind Bowlers

 Bowling is a sport that has been enjoyed by many people both nationally and internationally.
 Since the 1940's the ABBA has enabled blind and visually impaired youths and adults to bowl alongside sighted friends and family.
 The development of special guide rails has made this possible.

-Click here to watch a youtube depicting blind bowling in action.
+Click here to watch a video depicting blind bowling in action.